ePrivacy Regulation

 Relevance

-The ePrivacy Regulation, once finalized and adopted, will necessitate adjustments in the Norwegian Electronic Communications Act and Marketing Act. how Norwegian companies manage electronic communications and direct marketing.
-Upon implementation, Companies will need to re-assess how they provide electronic communication services and direct marketing and prepare for the operational, strategic, and financial implications of compliance.
+If eventually finalized and adopted, the ePrivacy Regulation will necessitate adjustments in the Norwegian Electronic Communications Act and Marketing Act.
+Companies will need to re-assess how they provide electronic communication services and direct marketing and prepare for the operational, strategic, and financial implications of compliance.
 Regulatory fines are proposed set to the higher of EUR 10,000,000 or 2 % of the worldwide annual turnover for undertakings.

 Key obligations